 vFairs customer success stories

 The cost-effectiveness of a virtual career fair, when compared to a physical recruitment event, has often been a topic of debate.
 Some may be skeptical about the extent of savings up for grabs, but a simple contrast of expenses is enough proof of a virtual fair’s impact, incredible ROI, and ability to provide substantially more value for less.

 The cost of a virtual career fair can vary based on the extent of features, duration, exhibitor participation, and customizations required to match the organizer’s needs.
-On average, hosts can expect prices for the platform to start around USD $8,000 for an event, with the standard solution set covering the following technology, support, and services:
+On average, institutions hosting virtual career fairs can expect prices for the platform to start around USD $9,000, with the standard solution set covering the following technology, support, and services: